iotaledger/stronghold.rs/documentation/README.md

 yarn
 ```

-This command installs all needed dependencies.
+This command installs all necessary dependencies.

 ## Local Development